 ISBN: 9782070584628

 Beginning in 2017 with the Bloomsbury UK House Editions, Harry Potter translation publishers the world over began creating their own anniversary editions - sometimes using the Bloomsbury cover art (as French did) or having their own unique covers (like Thai for example).
-As far as I'm aware, all 7 books are available in the French House Editions, but I only bought the first book.
+As far as I'm aware, all 7 books are available in all houses of this edition, but I only bought the first book in Slytherin house.
 Unusually for Gallimard, this edition is a nice hardcover book.
 Also similar to the UK House Editions, the side-edge is sprayed to look like a Slytherin scarf.

 ISBN: 9782075094450